About Us

 In September 1941, the National Apprenticeship Standards for the Electrical Construction Industry, a joint effort among the IBEW, the National Electrical Contractors Association, and the Federal Committee on Apprenticeship, were established.
 The IBEW added additional training programs and courses as needed to keep up with new technologies, including an industrial electronics course in 1959 and an industrial nuclear power course in 1966.

 Today, the IBEW conducts apprenticeship programs for electricians, linemen, and VDV (voice, data, and video) installers (who install low-voltage wiring such as computer networks), in conjunction with the National Electrical Contractors Association, under the auspices of the National Joint Apprenticeship and Training Committee (NJATC), which allows apprentices to "earn while you learn."
-In Canadian jurisdictions the IBEW does not deliver apprenticeship training, but does conduct supplemental training for government trained apprentices and journeypersons, often at no or little cost to its members.
-The IBEW local 353 Toronto requires all apprentices to be registered with the JAC (Joint Apprenticeship Council) for a number of safety courses, pre-apprenticeship training, pre trade school coures, supplementary training, as well as pre exam courses.
+In Canadian jurisdictions, the IBEW does not deliver apprenticeship training but does conduct supplemental training for government-trained apprentices and journeypersons, often at no or little cost to its members.
+The IBEW local 353 Toronto requires all apprentices to be registered with the JAC (Joint Apprenticeship Council) for a number of safety courses, pre-apprenticeship training, pre-trade school courses, supplementary training, as well as pre-exam courses.

 The IBEW's membership peaked in 1972 at approximately 1 million members.
-The membership numbers were in a slow decline throughout the rest of the 1970s and the 1980s, but have since stabilized.
+The membership numbers were in a slow decline throughout the rest of the 1970s and the 1980s but have since stabilized.
 One major loss of membership for the IBEW came about because of the court-ordered breakup at the end of 1982 of AT&T, where the IBEW was heavily organized among both telephone workers and in AT&T's manufacturing facilities.
-Membership as of 2013 stands at about 750,000 according to their own official website.
+Membership as of 2025 stands at about 873,000.